AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

 1. **Customer places order** - In the final stage of checkout, the customer taps the Place Order button.

 1. **PayPal responds** - PayPal evaluates the request.
-If found to be valid, PayPal processes the transaction.
+If it is found to be valid, PayPal processes the transaction.

 1. **Commerce sets order status** - Commerce receives response from PayPal, and sets the order status to one of the following: